-The trust relationships between these three stakeholder groups is critical for multistakeholder mechanisms, especially for relationships between governments of developing countries.
-Many of these countries do not have strong local and national experience with non-commercial entities.
-Additionally, their experience with commercial entities from developed nations may be unsatisfactory.
-Given that the majority of commercial and non-commercial entities come from developed nations, this creates a low level of trust.
+The trust relationships between these five stakeholder groups is critical for multistakeholder mechanisms, especially for relationships between governments of developing countries.
+Many of these countries do not have strong local and national experience with civil society.
+Additionally, their experience with civil society from developed nations may be unsatisfactory.
 Developed nations on the other hand generally have greater trust in commercial and non-commercial entities by virtue of their experience in dealing with them at the national and international level.
 Another element of this dynamic is the relative power relationships.
-Developed nations treat commercial and non-commercial entities as subordinate or perhaps equal whereas developing nations may well be subordinate to those entities, especially when dealing with some commercial entities.
+Developed nations treat other stakeholders as subordinate or at best complementary in a national contextwhereas developing nations may well be subordinate to those entities, especially when dealing with some businesses.

-The democracy scale also impacts relationships between states and commercial and non-commercial entities.
+The democracy scale also impacts relationships between states and other stakeholders.
 In part, this is attributable to the confidence a government has in its own authority which frequently is a function of how democratic legitimacy.
 Democratic governments tend to be less threatened by organizations that[?] build parallel power structures while undemocratic governments see such organizations as potential competitors.
 This competitive element creates a level of distrust.
 Moreover when organizations offer to empower citizens in ways of which the government does not approve or indeed restricts, it poses a direct attack on the power of the arguably brittle state.

-Commercial stakeholders from developed nations feel a higher level of trust with developed nations than developing nations which frequently have a weaker rule of law.
+Businesses from developed nations feel a higher level of trust with developed nations than developing nations which frequently have a weaker rule of law.
 Corporations are legal construct and enjoy their greatest legal rights and constraints in states with a strong rule of law and consequently lowest legal risk.
 In weak rule of law states, corporations cannot rely upon the law and frequently rely on such things as personal relationships and local knowledge for their existence.
-From the commercial stakeholder’s point of view, the level of risk is unknown as are the potential consequences.
-Commercial stakeholders from developing countries may be more comfortable with developing nations due to experience, but are also drawn to the stronger legal environments generally found in developed nations.
+From the business stakeholder’s point of view, the level of risk is unknown as are the potential consequences.
+Business stakeholders from developing countries may be more comfortable with developing nations due to experience, but are also drawn to the stronger legal environments generally found in developed nations.
 Commercial stakeholders are also affected by the democratic nature of a government.
 Democratic states tend to be less uncertain due to stronger legal mechanisms whereas less reliable legal frameworks in undemocratic states pose challenges of uncertainty and personality for commercial organizations.

-Noncommercial stakeholders tend to trust developed nations because many of them have strong civil society traditions whereas in the developing world, these stakeholders may have fought for or even now struggle for recognition and acceptance by government.
-Noncommercial stakeholders are generally at ease working with commercial stakeholders but may be oppositional as are their counterparts when their goals are unaligned.
-Noncommercial stakeholders generally prefer democratic rather than undemocratic governments as they frequently enjoy greater freedoms and open support in democratic states while potentially facing persecution or worse in undemocratic states.
+Civil Society stakeholders hold a wide variety of positions relative to other stakeholders depending on their experience.
+Generally speaking however, civil society organizations in the developed world tend to be better resourced than civil society organizations in the developing world, creating a disparity in voice.

+The technical and academic communities also hold a wide range of positions and views towards other stakeholders.
+While both the technical and academic communities have a tendency towards egalitarianism based on merit, the standing of individual stakeholders in the academic community is subject to the effects of wealth and status and disproportionately western and US-centric in their origins.
 One of the fundamental hurdles to successful multistakeholder mechanisms is the development of trust among stakeholders.
 Allaying the concerns of distrustful stakeholders is a primary concern in discussing issues of common interest.
 This is exacerbated by the power imbalance between some stakeholders especially governments which might view with distaste the idea of viewing other stakeholders as equals in a policy discussion.
 Nonetheless, part of the implicit nature of multistakeholder mechanisms is a common recognition of parity if not equality of participants.